Safety & Reporting

 DMCA Policy

 Cantina respects intellectual property rights and is committed to protecting copyrighted content.
-If you believe that content on Cantina infringes your copyright, you can submit a Digital Millennium Copyright Act (DMCA) takedown request to have the content removed.
-Below, we outline how to submit a claim, how Cantina handles DMCA requests, and what to do if your content was removed in error.
+This policy explains how to submit a Digital Millennium Copyright Act (DMCA) takedown request to have the content removed.
+Below, we outline how to submit a claim, how Cantina processes claims, and what to do if your content was removed in error.

 Submitting a DMCA Copyright Claim

-If you are a copyright owner or an authorized representative, you can request the removal of infringing content by submitting a DMCA takedown notice.
-Your notice must include the following information:
+If you are a copyright owner or an authorized representative, you may request removal of allegedly infringing content by submitting a DMCA takedown notice.
+Your notice must include:

-- Description of the copyrighted work: Provide a clear description of the copyrighted content that has been infringed.
+- Description of the copyrighted work: A clear description of the copyrighted material you believe has been infringed

-- Location of the infringing content on Cantina: Include a direct URL or detailed information that allows us to identify the material.
+- Location of the infringing content on Cantina: A direct URL or sufficient information for us to locate the material on Cantina

-- A statement of good faith: Confirm that you believe the use of the content is not authorized by you, your agent, or the law.
+- Good-faith statement: A statement that you believe the use is not authorized by you, your agent, or the law

 - Your electronic signature.